KSET/brucifer-karte-2022/README.md

 $ npm run serve
 ```

-# Adding an admin user to be able to access the site
+## Adding an admin user to be able to access the site

--got to the develeopent server, the rest api service
+- got to the develeopent server, the rest api service
--click on users
+- click on users
--at the bottom on the page add ur admin user
+- at the bottom on the page add ur admin user
--set the id to any number
+- set the id to any number
--set the privilege to "1"
+- set the privilege to "1"
--be sure to set the same email you are gonna use for the google login
+- be sure to set the same email you are gonna use for the google login